jason-davey/studio/TECHNICAL_SPEC.md

 - **A/B Test Content Configuration:** Allows users (e.g., marketing team) to define multiple text versions for the landing page's Hero Section (headline, sub-headline, CTA).
 - **AI-Assisted Content Generation:** Provides AI-powered suggestions for headlines, sub-headlines, and CTAs using Genkit and Google's Gemini model.
 Users can provide an optional "Campaign Focus / Keywords" to further tailor these suggestions.
 - **JSON Generation:** Automatically generates JSON output compatible with Firebase Remote Config for each content variation.
-- **Local Configuration Management:** Enables users to save, load, and manage different content configurations directly in their browser's local storage.
+- **Local Configuration Management:** Enables users to save, load, and manage different content configurations (including campaign focus) directly in their browser's local storage.
 - **Side-by-Side Preview:** Renders two selected content variations on a dedicated preview page for visual comparison.
 - **Firebase Integration (Indirect):** Prepares content for A/B tests run via Firebase Remote Config and Firebase A/B Testing.
 Actual test setup and management occur in the Firebase console.
 - **AB Tasty Integration Point:** Includes a placeholder for integrating AB Tasty's JavaScript snippet for client-side A/B testing.